brianloveswords/words.brianloves.it/2011-02-07-currying-and-partial-application.md

     addSixteenTo(112) == 128 //true

 ## Bringing it back around
-The example from the book that brought it home for me was this:
+There is an example in [the book](http://learnyouahaskell.com/) that really drove the point home for me.
+The author describes another way to define the addThree function (`\x -> ...` is the Haskell syntax for a lambda):

     addThree = \x -> \y -> \z -> x + y + z

-(`\x -> x + 1` would be the Haskell way of writing `(function(x) { return x + 1 })`)

 Also, here are two different ways to call addThree:

     addThree 3 8 16
     ((addThree 3) 8) 16

+Both of these make it clear that each parameter is really adding another single-parameter function to the chain.
 Haskell has so much syntactic sugar, it's amazing.
-While it does make learning the underlying concepts more difficult, it's really joy to play with this language.
+While it does occasionally make learning the underlying concepts more difficult, it's really joy to play with this language.